 Urology is a combination of office-based practices combined with major open surgical cases and the utilization of high-tech equipment, such as during laparoscopic and robotic surgical procedures.

 There is a big push towards performing minimally invasive surgical procedures on the entire urinary tract.
 Graduates from Tulane Urology will gain a broad understanding of the diagnostics and therapeutics as it relates to traditional, as well as the use of cutting-edge, urologic technology.
-Tulane Urology has a long tradition of embracing the latest technology to facilitate patient care.
+Tulane Urology has a long tradition of embracing the latest technology to facilitate patient care and enhance resident education.

 The typical workday during urologic residency involves patients in the Urology clinic, in the open surgical suite, the endourology/laparoscopic/robotics surgical suite, or being involved in outpatient procedures such as cystoscopy, urodynamics, and so forth.